sg-first/Fit-hand-drawn-curve/README.md

 Fit hand-drawn curve
 ===========
-It can convert the curve you draw on the coordinate map manually into a smooth coordinate sequence.
+It can convert the curve you draw on the coordinate diagram manually into a smooth coordinate sequence.

 How to use
 ----------